MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/language-packs.md

 |Swedish|041d|SVE|
 |Turkish|041f|TRK|

-### Mobile Device Client Languages
+### Mobile device client languages
- When you add support for mobile device languages, all mobile device client languages are included.
+ When you add support for mobile device languages, all supported mobile device client languages are included.
 You cannot select individual language packs for mobile device support.

-### How to Identify Installed Language Packs
+### How to identify installed language packs
-You can identify the language packs that are installed on a computer that runs the Configuration Manager client by viewing the locale ID (LCID) of the installed language packs in the computer's registry.
+To identify the language packs that are installed on a computer that runs the Configuration Manager client, check the locale ID (LCID) of the installed language packs in the computer's registry.
 This information is available in the following location:

 -   **HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\CCMSetup\InstalledLangs**

 You can use hardware inventory to collect this information, and then build a custom report to view the language details.
-For information about collecting custom hardware inventory, see [How to configure hardware inventory in System Center Configuration Manager](../../../../core/clients/manage/inventory/configure-hardware-inventory.md).
-For information on creating reports, see the [Manage Configuration Manager reports](../../../../core/servers/manage/operations-and-maintenance-for-reporting.md#BKMK_ManageReports) section in the [Operations and maintenance for reporting in System Center Configuration Manager](../../../../core/servers/manage/operations-and-maintenance-for-reporting.md) topic.
+For information about collecting a custom hardware inventory, see [How to configure hardware inventory in System Center Configuration Manager](../../../../core/clients/manage/inventory/configure-hardware-inventory.md).
+For information about creating reports, see the [Manage Configuration Manager reports](../../../../core/servers/manage/operations-and-maintenance-for-reporting.md#BKMK_ManageReports) section in the [Operations and maintenance for reporting in System Center Configuration Manager](../../../../core/servers/manage/operations-and-maintenance-for-reporting.md) topic.